jefferykclam/ICQF/README.md

 ### Prerequisites
 The `environment.yml` records all libraries used to reproduce the environment.

-### Remark
-- Given that both HBN and ABCD dataset require the acceptance of user agreement, we are not allowed to share both raw and pre-processed data directly.
-- To reproduce the results reported in the manuscript, data should be downloaded and preprocessed ahead of running the code.
-Please visit https://healthybrainnetwork.org/ and https://abcdstudy.org/ for more information on requesting the data.
-Nevertheless, the preprocessing demonstration on CBCL-HBN questionnaire can be found in `/data/HBN/HBN_loaders/CBCL.ipynb`.
-Different questionnaires in HBN dataset can be processed similarly.
-As subjects responding to different questionnaires are partially overlapped, we also provide an illustration on how multiple questionnaires should be concatenated, see `/data/HBN/HBN_merge_questionnaires.ipynb` for more information.

 ### Getting start

 `synthetic_questionnaire.ipynb` serves as a standalone demonstration the ICQF applied on a synthetic questionnaire.